brucemack/w1tkz/mtr2000/README.md

 * Shield (C-31) Ground.
 This appears to be the signal ground for TTL I/Os.
 * Black (B-27) Ground.

 The W7RHC interface documentation linked above seems to imply that the shield and black wire ground are the same thing, but testing indicates that the TTL signals are referenced to pin A-19 (shield).
 The grounds are not the same.
+In fact, I measured the resistance between the Black wire and the shield and it is not zero ohms.
+(MORE RESEARCH NEEDED HERE)

 Notes on photo below: